A transformational camp

 Rhythm of the Day:

-After our afternoon of work there will be free time for you to be with other people or by yourself.
+There will be free time for you to be with other people or by yourself.
 You may choose to spend this time in the cargo net, playing on the rope swing, reading a book, or sat by the ponds.
-This is a time for you to just be.
+This is a time for you to just be - there will always be something to do if you're not sure.

 Together